Skip to main content

 (End) date of the step is in the future

 If the last date of the step is in the future, the due date is the end date of the step.
-If, for example, the trial apprenticeship on 08.08. was arranged for 13-15.08. and the rater was also invited to the rating on 08.08., the rating will not be marked in red in the overview until 16.08. (due date: 15.08. = end date of the step).
+If, for example, the Multi-day event on 08.08. was arranged for 13-15.08. and the rater was also invited to the rating on 08.08., the rating will not be marked in red in the overview until 16.08. (due date: 15.08. = end date of the step).

 Tips & tricks for recruiters